mfrachet/acodingdance/content/blog/unleash-the-curry/index.md

 ## Spicy closure with curry

 Curry is a principle that allows to use a function that usually takes n arguments by passing only one argument at a time.
+It strongly relies on the closure approach to encapsulate the different arguments between the different function calls.

-The curry function returns another function with only one argument until the function reaches the initial arity.
+Each call to a curry function will return a new function with one argument.
+When the number of returned functions reaches the arity (number of arguments) of the initial function, the real result is returned.

-Using currying, an `add` function with n arguments could be used:
+It seems quite complicated but not that much, let's take the example of an `add` function:

 ```javascript
 const add = (x, n) => n + x